-The purpose of this policy is to ensure that Blue Ridge Bone & Joint, a division of EmergeOrtho complies with applicable Federal and Civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability or sex.
+The purpose of this policy is to ensure that EmergeOrtho: Blue Ridge Region complies with applicable Federal and Civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability or sex.

-It is the policy of Blue Ridge Bone & Joint, a division of EmergeOrtho not to discriminate on the basis of race, color, national origin, sex, age or disability.
-Blue Ridge Bone & Joint, a division of EmergeOrtho has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 1557 of the Affordable Care Act (42 U.S.C. § 18116) and its implementing regulations at 45 C.F.R. pt.
+It is the policy of EmergeOrtho: Blue Ridge Region not to discriminate on the basis of race, color, national origin, sex, age or disability.
+EmergeOrtho: Blue Ridge Region has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 1557 of the Affordable Care Act (42 U.S.C. § 18116) and its implementing regulations at 45 C.F.R. pt.
 92, issued by the U.S. Department of Health and Human Services.
 Section 1557 prohibits discrimination on the basis of race, color, national origin, sex, age or disability in certain health programs and activities.

 - Grievances must be submitted to the Section 1557 Coordinator, Judy Webster, within (60 days) of the date the person filing the grievance becomes aware of the alleged discriminatory action.

 - A complaint must be in writing, containing the name and address of the person filing it.
 The complaint must state the problem or action alleged to be discriminatory and the remedy or relief sought.